 2) Perfect Your Resume

 A resume that stands out could be your ticket into your dream job.
-We aren’t just talking color or design, but the content should be relevant to the position you’re looking to apply for.
+We aren’t just talking colour or design, but the content should be relevant to the position you’re looking to apply for.
 When applying for multiple positions across several industries, it’s not uncommon to have several different resumés and cover letters.
 Each resumé should be tailored uniquely to the position you’re pursuing.
 Even if the same experiences are listed on each, the tasks, or how it pertains to the position you’re applying for might change.

 Your cover letter, though not always required on applications is a good idea to have.
 This is a chance for you to show your personality a little bit, communicate why you want the job, and touch on a few highlights in your resume.
 The cover letter should be different for each application and reflect the job description relatively closely.
 For example, if some of the requirements include time-management, 2+ years of experience and communication skills, it’s wise to include those impactful words in the cover letter and relate how you hold these qualities and can bring the hiring manager value.